Marriages made in (financial) heaven

 Plan and budget for everyday boring stuff

 “If you think adventure is dangerous, try routine, it is lethal.” — Paulo Coelho.
 It is no wonder then that all great romances end in tragedy and not marriage, right?
 Just kidding, but not completely.
 There is a reason everyday things are called a chore and planning for it is tedious.
 So it helps if you set as much of this to auto mode as possible.
 What percentage of each of your salaries should go into the joint account?
 Who takes care of what expenses?
 Household expenses, pending EMIs and many others.
 Understand, budget, allocate and automate.
-So you can spend more time doing things you love.
+So you can spend more time doing the things you love.

 Set financial goals, personal and couple